-Finding a starting place for home improvement can be difficult.
+Finding a starting place for home improvement projects can be difficult.
 It can include so many to-do lists that never seem to end.
 Most homeowners tend to think their home is a work in progress.
 So sometimes you are looking for a win, a day that ends with you crossing something off the list.
 Overestimation is the DIYer’s biggest challenge.
 Many people go wrong when they take on projects that are too expensive, or too specialized.
-You need a project that is accomplishable and makes you feel like progress is being made.
+You need a project that is doable and makes you feel like progress is being made.

 Home Improvement Checklist